mesosphere/dcos-docs-site/pages/services/kafka/2.3.0-1.1.0/notes/index.md

 ## Version 2.1.0-1.0.0

 ### New Features
-- Support for the automated provisioning of TLS artifacts to secure Kafka communication.
+- Support for the automated provisioning of TLS artifacts to secure {{ model.techShortName }} communication.
 - Support for Kerberos and SSL authorization and authentication.
 - Support for `Zone` placement constraints in DC/OS 1.11 (beta versions of DC/OS 1.11 coming soon).
 - Ability to pause a service pod for debugging and recovery purposes.